-Tenants who do not have leases and pay rent on a monthly basis are called month-to-month tenants.
-Tenants who stay past the end of a lease become month-to-month tenants if the landlord continue to accept their rent payments after the lease expires.
+Tenants who do not have leases and pay rent on a monthly basis are called month-tomonth tenants.
+Tenants who stay past the end of a lease become month-to-month tenants if the landlord continues to accept their rent payments after the lease expires.